AaronGullickson/piat_stereotypes_media/README.md

-# Putting It All Together Project on [Name of Research Project]
+# Putting It All Together Project on Media Usage and Racial Stereotypes

 # Introduction